“Ooooh that smell

 How do you determine pleasant scents?
 That is in the eye…or rather nose…of the beholder.

 Some people will make the mistake of covering up a bad smell with something that is so strong that it can trigger a gag reflex.
 It also makes people wonder, “What are they hiding?”

 If you have the ability to vacate your home for half a day (and that includes your pets) you can also try using an ozone generator to neutralize any odor.
 An ozone generator causes a molecular change by generating ozone (O3) and causing an actual change in the smell.
 They are often available for rent at equipment rental stores.
+I purchased one to use on vacant homes if needed.
 After using an ozone generator, the air may smell like lightning just came through.
 However, as noted, you need to vacate the home during an ozone treatment as it can cause respiratory problems.
 However, within an hour after an ozone treatment, the ozone dissipates.
 If you have the chance to air out the home after treatment, that would be best.

 When it comes to good smells for open houses—try baking cookies or an apple pie just before an open house may be a way to get buyers thinking about “home”…as long as you don’t burn either and you can clean up the mess well before your open house starts.
 If you have enough time, take a stroll through the house with the freshly baked item to really spread the scent.

 If your home has a garden or you want to splurge a bit, consider using some fresh cut flowers or purchase flowers for a pleasant smell and for added décor.

 Keep in mind that creating a home environment with pleasant aromas means that you have a much better chance of sniffing out a sale in the near future.